 Foreign traders supplying certain taxable services in Ireland, or selling goods from stocks held or acquired in Ireland, are generally obliged to register for Irish VAT.
 Foreign traders do not benefit from the registration thresholds unless the trader has a fixed place of business in Ireland.
-Foreign traders making distance sales (distance sales being the supply of goods from one EU Member State to unregistered persons in another, for example mail order and on-line goods retail) into Ireland are obliged to register for Irish VAT if the value of these sales exceeds €35,000 in a calendar year.
-Alternatively, they can elect to register should they so wish.
+Foreign traders making distance sales (distance sales being the supply of goods from one EU Member State to unregistered persons in another into Ireland may register for the Union One Stop Shop to account for VAT on such sales in all EU Member States.
+Suppliers who do not register for the Union One Stop Shop must register in each EU Member State in which they make distance sales if the value of distance sales in all EU Member States exceeds €10,000 in the current and in the previous calendar year